Enhanced Hybrid Storage Systems

 A Dual System for Energy Storage

-The novel Hybrid Energy Storage System (HESS) developed by our project is based on the battery hybridization by twinning at system level of two of the best energy storage technologies available: Lithium Titanate (LiTO), a high power density component, and Organic Red Flow batteries (ORFB), a high energy density component.
+The novel Hybrid Energy Storage System (HESS) developed by our project is based on the battery hybridization by twinning at system level of two of the best energy storage technologies available: Lithium Titanate (LiTO), a high power density component, and Aqueous Organic Redox Flow Batteries (AORFB), a high energy density component.
 These two technologies are coupled with the development of a breakthrough Battery Management System, Novel Power Electronics and an advanced Power Management System which is fully integrated with Energy Management Systems (EMS) and grid systems.

 These innovations are the groundwork for the optimization of an advanced hybrid storage solution for microgrid applications that is high-performing, cost-effective and environmentally-friendly.
 The project will validate its power and energy applications in both grid and behind-the-meter market segments through its three pilot sites, which will attend to each specific power and energy needs, response time and discharge time, covering applications from second to several hours.